- At the one year mark, you will be asked to share an update about the status of your research.

 - In publications and presentations, acknowledge ISR and this award’s support.

-- Awards are intended for use within one year, but may be extended upon request for an additional six months
+- The awards are intended to be utilized within one year but can be extended for an additional six months upon request.

 - Deadline: To be determined

 - Documents required for submission

 - Curriculum Vitae

 - If you have any questions about the award process, please contact [email protected]